neighbor-peace/neighbor-peace/README.md

-- 👋 Hi, I’m @neighbor-peace
+- 👋 Hi, I’m Michael!
-- 👀 I’m interested in web development fundamentals.
+- 👀 I’m interested in software engineering fundamentals.
 - 🌱 I’m currently learning Javascript, CSS, and HTML through The Odin Project and CSX.
 - 📫 How to reach me: mcostello91@gmail.com or on discord GoodGoodMike#6183